-- Penalty Level 2 – Your opponent will be granted the game.
-(In 9-Ball, your opponent will be granted the game, along with points for all balls remaining on the table.)
+Penalty Level 2: Your opponent will be granted the game in 8-Ball.
+In 9-Ball, your opponent will be granted the game, along with points for all balls remaining on the table.

-NOTE: Except for incidents of slow play, a warning may or may not be given, and the Tournament Director can issue any of the four penalties above, regardless of whether any penalty has been previously issued, depending upon the severity of the situation.
-If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or its designated assistant has the right to go from one penalty level to the next penalty level immediately.
+NOTE: If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or their designated assistant has the right to go from one penalty level to the next penalty level immediately.

-- WARNINGS – If a warning is given in an individual match, that warning will follow the team throughout the remainder of the Tournament.
-For example, if a player is warned for sharking his opponent, and in a subsequent match a player from that same team is warned for sharking his or her opponent, the result will be ball-in-hand for the opponent.
+- WARNINGS: If a warning is given in an individual match, that warning will follow the team throughout the remainder of the Tournament.
+For example, if a player is warned for sharking their opponent, and in a subsequent match a player from that same team is warned for sharking their opponent, the result will be ball-in-hand for the opponent.
 Such warnings will be noted by a Tournament Official on the scoresheets.

-- BEVERAGES – Hotel regulations prohibit coolers, glass beverage containers or outside beverages from being brought into the Tournament rooms or hotel ballrooms.
-Beer and other beverages are available for sale at the Tournament site.
+- BEVERAGES: Hotel regulations prohibit coolers, glass beverage containers or outside beverages from being brought into the Tournament rooms or hotel ballrooms.
+Beverages are available for sale at the Tournament site.

-- NO SMOKING – Due to Nevada state law, smoking is not permitted within the tournament room.
-In addition, vaping is also not allowed in the tournament room.
-The use of electronic cigarettes/ vaporizers are also not allowed in the tournament room.
+- NO SMOKING: Due to Nevada state law, smoking is not permitted within the Tournament rooms.
+The use of electronic cigarettes/vaporizers are also not allowed in the Tournament rooms.

-- PROTESTS – All protests must be made in a sportsmanlike manner.
+- PROTESTS: All protests must be made in a sportsmanlike manner.
 There is a $50.00 filing fee for any protest, which is refundable if the filing team wins the protest.
 Any team whose players disrupt the tournament, cause a scene, or cause other problems at or around the tournament site will lose the right to protest.
-The Tournament Director will resolve all issues on the spot.
+The Tournament Director will immediately resolve all issues.
 APA, as Tournament Director, is the highest authority.
 Any rulings made by APA are final.